+256779159872 / +256777222627

 • Boosts environmental awareness: Observing birds and their habitats can lead to a greater desire to protect them and inform conservation efforts.

-• Provides perspective: Watching the natural dramas of bird life, like nesting or fledging, can provide perspective on your own life challenges.
+• Provides perspective: Watching the natural dramas of bird life, such as nesting or fledging, can offer perspective on your own life challenges.